sedouard/flocker/docs/using/tutorial/moving-volume-tutorial.rst

    :prompt: you@laptop:~$

 ..
 The 14.04 instructions are currently the same as the 15.04 instructions, so the task link below is commented out.
-   This ection will have to un-commented should the instructions for Ubuntu 15.04 ever deviate from the 14.04 instructions.
+   This section will have to be un-commented should the instructions for Ubuntu 15.04 ever deviate from the 14.04 instructions.

    .. task:: install_cli ubuntu-15.04
       :prompt: you@laptop:~$